-“Tummy time is recommended while children are awake, and on their stomach with a parent present,” says Carolynn Rowland, Ph.D., director for the Detroit Healthy Start project.
+“Tummy time is recommended while children are awake, and on their stomach with a parent present,” says Carolynn Rowland, Ph.D., the project manager for the Detroit Healthy Start project.
 “It gives babies an opportunity to develop their upper chest, arms and neck.”

 This muscle building teaches tykes to lift their heads and support themselves, which may help prevent Sudden Infant Death Syndrome, or SIDS.
 Spending time on their bellies during waking hours helps reduce flat spots on the head, too, and leads to important milestones, such as rolling over, sitting and crawling.